A new Gaia census of OB associations within 1 kpc: Analysis of the new OB associations

 \section{Analysis of the new OB associations}

-This section is dedicated to the physical and kinematical analysis of our 57 OB associations.
-The parameters we have derived for each of them are presented in a table published electronically and available at the Vizier archive, whose column names and descriptions are presented in Table \ref{Table_OBAssociations}, and illustrated with Ori OB1b as an example (the richest and most massive OB association of our catalogue).
+This section is dedicated to the physical and kinematical analysis of our 56 OB associations.
+The parameters we have derived for each of them are presented in a table published electronically and available at the Vizier archive, whose column names and descriptions are presented in Table \ref{Table_OBAssociations}, and illustrated with Ori OB1b as an example.
+The distributions of the parameters described in Table \ref{Table_OBAssociations} are also displayed as histograms in Fig. \ref{Histogram_Parameters}.
+In addition, we have shown the comparison between the maximum isochronal ages and the kinematic ages derived in Fig. \ref{Comp_Ages}, although little correlation is visible due to the limitations of each method, as outlined respectively in Sections \ref{maxages} and \ref{linearkinematicages}.